-- Lack of clear allocation of the necessary qualifications specified in the competence profile of the full Supervisory Board to the individual candidates in the form of a qualification matrix - Poor diversity, especially considering gender (e.g. no representative of the underrepresented gender for supervisory boards with four or fewer members or less than 30 percent for more than four members), age or qualification;
+- Poor diversity, especially considering gender (e.g. no representative of the underrepresented gender for supervisory boards with four or fewer members or less than 30 percent for more than four members), age or qualification; - Failure to meet self-imposed corporate diversity goals;

-- More than - three mandates in total for one executive member - five mandates in total for a non-executive member who does not hold an executive function in any company or more than three mandates in total as a member of the Supervisory Board who holds an executive function in any company.
+- more than - three mandates in total for one executive member. - five mandates in total for a non-executive member who does not hold an executive function in any company or more than three mandates in total as a member of the Supervisory Board who holds an executive function in any company.

-Chair positions count twice, the position in which the candidate is to be appointed is counted, further executive activities in companies outside the group are excluded, but several mandates within a group count as one mandate only if they are clearly marked: Foreign mandates must be taken into account; similar activities are also considered mandates, e.g. board of directors or non-voluntary advisory board; mandates not specified in more detail are automatically counted as full mandates; another full-time activity has to be specified.
+Activities as Chairman count double, the position in which the candidate is to be appointed is counted, further executive activities in companies outside the group are excluded, but several mandates within a group count as one mandate only if they are clearly marked: Foreign mandates must be taken into account; similar activities are also considered mandates, e.g. board of directors or non-voluntary advisory board; mandates not specified in more detail are automatically counted as full mandates; another full-time activity has to be specified.

-- for companies with a monistic organisational structure: personal union between Chief Executive and Chairperson. - Less than half of the shareholder representatives on the supervisory board/bodies are independent, i.e. in this case the election or re-election of all non-independent candidates is viewed critically - o insufficiently qualified majority of committee members are independent; - the Chair of the Audit Committee is not independent; - o the Chair of the Compensation Committee is not independent; - no independent member of the Supervisory Board has expertise in the fields of accounting or auditing; - o e.g. a member is not to be regarded as independent in the following cases: - membership of a corporate body for more than ten years - representative of a shareholder who holds more than 10 percent of the voting rights - former member of the company's Management Board regardless of the date of resignation - additional relationship with the Management Board, the Supervisory Board or the company - Member is delegated, i.e. special or delegation rights for certain shareholders - o Change from the Executive Board to the Chair of the Supervisory Board, even after a cooling-off period: a long-serving member of the Executive Board may become an ordinary member of the Supervisory Board after a cooling-off period of two years or upon proposal by shareholders with more than 25 percent of the voting rights. - block elections - \circ in the event of re-election: - for members of the Compensation Committee: inadequate or no response to significant shareholder criticism of the compensation system (e.g., approval of less than 75 percent). - no individualized disclosure of attendance at meetings of the Supervisory Board, e.g. the full Supervisory Board and committees - attendance at less than 75 percent of meetings without sufficient justification. - a mandate period of 15 years is exceeded . - Personal union between chairmanship of the Supervisory Board and chairmanship of the Audit Committee.
+- o for companies with a monistic organisational structure: personal union between Chief Executive and Chairperson. - Less than half of the shareholder representatives on the supervisory board/bodies are independent, i.e. in this case the election or re-election of all non-independent candidates is viewed critically - o insufficiently qualified majority of committee members are independent; - the Chair of the Audit Committee is not independent; - o the Chairperson of the Compensation Committee is not independent; - no independent member of the Supervisory Board has expertise in the fields of accounting or auditing; - o e.g. a member is not to be regarded as independent in the following cases: - membership of a corporate body for more than ten years - representative of a shareholder who holds more than 10 percent of the voting rights - former member of the company's Management Board regardless of the date of resignation - additional relationship with the Management Board, the Supervisory Board or the company - Member is delegated, i.e. special or delegation rights for certain shareholders - o Change from the Executive Board to the Chair of the Supervisory Board, even after a cooling-off period: a long-serving member of the Executive Board may become an ordinary member of the Supervisory Board after a cooling-off period of two years or upon proposal by shareholders with more than 25 percent of the voting rights. - o block elections - o in the event of re-election: - for members of the Compensation Committee: inadequate or no response to significant shareholder criticism of the compensation system (e.g., approval of less than 75 percent). - no individualized disclosure of attendance at meetings of the Supervisory Board, e.g. the full Supervisory Board and committees - attendance at less than 75 percent of meetings without sufficient justification. - a mandate period of 15 years is exceeded. - the Chairman of the Supervisory Board is also Chairman of the Audit Committee.